Anaiis

-Anaiis (stylized anaiis) is a French-Senegalese singer-songwriter based in London who is noted for her diverse style, introspective lyrics and her multilingual singing ability.
+Anaiis (stylized anaiis) is a French-Senegalese singer-songwriter who was raised in America and is now based in London.
+She is noted for her diverse style, introspective lyrics and her multilingual singing ability.

 Biography

 Anaiis was born in Toulouse, France.
 While growing up, her family frequently moved from city to city, including Dublin, Dakar, Oakland, New York City, and London, where she would eventually relocate and settle.
 She attended NYU's Tisch School of the Arts.

 In 2018, she released Before Zero, her debut EP.
 The following year, she released Darkness at Play, produced by Om'Mas Keith.
 She would go on to release a number of singles from 2019 to 2021, including "Vanishing", which she performed on A COLORS Show.
 In September 2021, she released her debut album This Is No Longer a Dream via Dream Sequence Recordings.

+In 2024, anaiis collaborated with Brazilian artists Biel Basile, Sessa & Marcelo Cabral to form the group 'anaiis & Grupo Cosmo' and released a self-titled 7 track project.
+The band performed the project live from BBC Maida Vale which was featured on Jamz Supernova's BBC Radio 6 Music show.